0x48415a484952/high-select/readme.md

 ### default value of select

-if you give an option a `selected` attribute, it would be the `high-select` value untill user change it. otherwise the first option would be selected be default.
+if you give an option a `selected` attribute, it would be the `high-select` value untill user change it. otherwise the first option would be selected by default.

 ### search